learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

-CVE-2019-10744 was a critical prototype pollution vulnerability in Lodash's `_.defaultsDeep`, `_.merge`, and `_.mergeWith` functions — affecting millions of npm packages that depended on Lodash.
+CVE-2019-10744 was a critical prototype pollution vulnerability in Lodash\'s `_.defaultsDeep`, `_.merge`, and `_.mergeWith` functions — affecting millions of npm packages that depended on Lodash.
 An attacker who could control the source of a merge call could inject `isAdmin`, `debug`, or even override `toString`/`valueOf` in ways that caused RCE in server-side template engines.
 The fix (Lodash 4.17.12) added explicit key blocklist checks for `__proto__`, `prototype`, and `constructor`.
 This vulnerability demonstrates why sanitising keys in all recursive object-processing functions is a security requirement, not just a defensive nicety.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>